kpacha/php-gag/README.md

 ### Currently Available Annotations

-* @AnswerToTheUltimateQuestionOfLifeTheUniverseAndEverything : Causes the annnotated numeric parameter to evaluate to the Answer to the Ultimate Question of Life, the Universe and Everything.
+* @AnswerToTheUltimateQuestionOfLifeTheUniverseAndEverything : Causes the annnotated numeric parameter/property to evaluate to the Answer to the Ultimate Question of Life, the Universe and Everything.
 * @CantTouchThis : Replaces the implementation of the annotated method to instead print "Stop" along with the specified reason to standard out.
 * @ImaLetYouFinishBut : Causes the annotated method to first execute the parameterless method indicated by the annotation's value attribute
-* @Noop : Causes the annotated method or all the methods of the annotated class to become noop.
+* @Noop : Causes the annotated method (or all the methods of the annotated class - TODO) to become noop.
 * @Roulette : Causes the annotated method to throw the indicated throwable with the specified probability.
-* @ThisHadBetterBe : Enforces that the annotated parameter has the specified property.
+* @ThisHadBetterBe : Enforces that the annotated parameter/property has the specified property.
-* @ThisHadBetterNotBe : Enforces that the annotated parameter does not have the specified property.
+* @ThisHadBetterNotBe : Enforces that the annotated parameter/property does not have the specified property.

 ## Installation